-- As of the end of March 2015, the construction of the Stations and Surface, Track and Systems contract was 28.9% complete. - Union Square/Market Street Station (UMS): Jet grouting to prevent water intrusion into the excavation in the areas supported by tangent piles is continuing on the east side of the station.
+- As of the end of February 2015, the construction of the Stations and Surface, Track and Systems contract was 28.1% complete. - Union Square/Market Street Station (UMS): The installation of all piles for support of excavation was completed for UMS.
+Jet grouting to prevent water intrusion into the excavation is underway.
 There have been some problems with the jet grout program, including water intrusion into Macy's basement and some utility conflicts with the planned locations for jet grout placement.
-Jet grouting on the west side of the structure was delayed pending resolution of the procedures to be used.
-As of the end of March, 23 of the planned 398 jet grout columns had been placed in the north and south concourse areas.
-Two jet grout rigs are working to maximize production.
-At the north concourse, work to stabilize the existing Union Square parking garage continued with the installation of tie-backs to support the outer walls.
-The contractor has encountered issues with the support of the garage structure, and SFMTA is working with the designer and the contractor to resolve the issues.
+The contractor has ordered a second jet grout rig to increase production.
+Excavation of the Ellis Street area was nearly completed.
+At the north concourse, work to stabilize the existing Union Square parking garage started.
 Underground tanks and unanticipated utilities were encountered in the north concourse excavation area, slowing the preparations for excavation and placement of the roof slab in this area.
-TPC removed the tanks in April after obtaining a permit for the work.
-The area above the north concourse between Geary and Maiden Lane was excavated to the roof level of the station, roof beams were installed, and the roof deck was scheduled to be poured at the end of April.
-At the south concourse, excavation to the compensation grouting level is complete, and grout tubes have been installed.
-Grout injection started on April 17.
-Excavation of the Ellis Street area was completed in March, and demolition of the BART station entrance was completed in April.
-Roof deck beams have been set, and reinforcing steel to support the shotcrete walls of the structure was installed. - Chinatown Station (CTS): The first section of the roof slab for the headhouse was poured on March 18.
-Problems with this pour resulted in a delay in the pour for the second section of roof from March 27 to late April.
+At the south concourse, excavation is nearing the level where compensation grouting is to be injected into the soil to prevent settlement of adjacent buildings. - Chinatown Station (CTS): The first section of the roof slab for the headhouse was poured on March 18.
+Problems with this pour resulted in a delay in the pour for the second section of roof from March 27 into early April.
 During the pour for the first section of roof, the TPC Quality Control (QC) manager called for a halt to concrete placement due to the potential for a cold joint as a result of delayed concrete delivery.
-The TPC project manager overruled the QC Manager's order and directed the work to proceed.
+The TCP project manager overruled the QC Manager's order and directed the work to proceed.
 This action was in violation of TPC's Quality Management Plan (QMP) for the contract.
-SFMTA is now requiring that every large concrete pour be preceded by a pour plan, including contingency plans to be implemented in the case of interruptions in the delivery of concrete.
+SFMTA is considering how to respond to this breach of the QMP.
 In addition to the cold joint issue, both pours have issues with form-savers (devices that allow the placement of dowels to structurally connect the two pours while avoiding damage to the concrete forms).
-The Quality Assurance and Quality Control section of this report contains a detailed description of SFMTA's response to the quality issues with concrete pours at CTS and YBM.
-The third and final pour for the headhouse roof is now scheduled for early May 2015.
-In the station area, installation of dewatering wells and instrumentation to detect ground movement started in April.
+In the station area, preparations for installation of dewatering wells and instrumentation to detect ground movement continued.
 Utility conflicts were identified at the location of the north access shaft, and SFMTA is identifying how to resolve these conflicts.
-SFMTA is working with the contractor to plan and implement the installation of the large number of deep dewatering wells that will be required to support the excavation of the station cavern.